se-edu/learningresources/contents/node/nodejs.md

 This is due to the **non-blocking** I/O model.

 When file and other I/O operations requests are made in Python or Java, they are blocking -- subsequent requests (in the same thread) have to be enqueued and can only be processed after the current operation and request completes.
 Meanwhile, the program remains idle.
-In contrast, Node.js has an event loop which delegates the actual tasks to other systems (e.g. file system and databases) and it is almost never blocked after delegation.
+In contrast, Node has an event loop which delegates the actual tasks to other systems (e.g. file system and databases) and it is almost never blocked after delegation.
 While an I/O operation is incomplete, the event loop can still process subsequent requests.

 ### Benefit 4: Use JavaScript for both front and back-end development